jessebarreto/BioInspired_Computing/README.md

-# BioInspired_Computing
+# BioInspired Computing
-This repository stores some of the codes developed in the bioinspired computing classes during the 2/2017 semester.
+This repository stores some of the codes developed in the bioinspired computing classes during the 2/2017 semester in the University of Brasília.